Battle of Warsaw (1920): Polish

 The authorship of the plan is a matter of some controversy.
 Due to Piłsudski's political image, he was largely unpopular with the right wing of Polish politics.
-Furthermore, Paderewski told top Allied leaders that Weygand had the idea; Paderewski knew better, but he was trying to use American support for a comeback in Polish politics.
-After the battle, many reports suggested that the plan was in fact prepared either by the French general Maxime Weygand or by the Polish Chief of Staff Tadeusz Jordan-Rozwadowski.
+Furthermore, Paderewski told top Allied leaders that French general Maxime Weygand had the idea; Paderewski knew better, but he was trying to use American support for a comeback in Polish politics.
+After the battle, many reports suggested that the plan was in fact prepared either by Weygand or by the Polish Chief of Staff Tadeusz Jordan-Rozwadowski.
 According to recent research, the French Military Mission proposed only a minor tactical counter-attack of two divisions towards Mińsk Mazowiecki.
 Its aim would have been to push the Red Army 30 kilometres back in order to ease subsequent ceasefire negotiations.
 On the other hand, General Rozwadowski's plan called for a deeper thrust into Russian lines from the area of Wieprz.
 However, Piłsudski proposed a large-scale operation, with significant forces committed to beating the enemy forces rather than merely pushing them back.
-The plan was opposed by the French mission, which did not believe that the Polish army would be able to regroup after a 600 kilometre retreat.
+The plan was opposed by the French mission, which did not believe that the Polish army would be able to regroup after a 600-kilometre retreat.
 Nonetheless, for many years, a myth persisted that it was the timely arrival of Allied forces that had saved Poland, a myth in which Weygand occupied the central role.